belowsurface3000/react-redux-template/README.md

 # a basic React Redux example
-A very basic React app with Redux to manage state throughout the wrapped components.
+A slightly advanced and scalable React app with Redux to manage state throughout the wrapped components.
 Also installed are the Redux Devtools (a browser Extension needs to be installed).

 ## Use it by cloning
 1. clone the Repo by pressing the "Code" button and copying the link